 Pat B: What do you do when a special education coop continuously has a power struggle and forgets what the needs of the child is?

-Nadine: I was told my son has inattentive type of ADD (Attention Deficit Disorder), however he is at the top of his class and he has no behaviour problems, so therefore, the school will not step in and help.
+Nadine: I was told my son has inattentive type ADD (Attention Deficit Disorder), however, he is at the top of his class and he has no behavior problems, so, therefore, the school will not step in and help.
 So it will cost me over a $1000 to have a full evaluation done here in Canada.

 David: Is there anything she can do, Judy, to get the school district to help with the evaluation?